Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

 Mindful of the above, we can identify that the latest advances in neural algorithmic reasoning could lend a remarkably elegant pipeline for reasoning on natural inputs.
 The power comes from using the aforementioned encode-process-decode framework.
-Assume we have trained a GNN executor to perform a target algorithm on many (synthetically generated) abstract inputs.
+Assume we have trained a GNN executor to perform a target algorithm on many abstract algorithmic inputs.
 The executor trained as prescribed before will have a \emph{processor network} $P$, which directly emulates one step of the algorithm, {in the latent space}.

-Thus, within the weights of a properly-trained processor network, we find a combinatorial algorithm that is \begin{inparaenum} \item[(a)] aligned with the computations of the target algorithm; \item[(b)] operates by matrix multiplications, hence natively admits useful gradients; \item[(c)] operates over high-dimensional latent spaces, hence is not vulnerable to bottleneck phenomena and may be more data-efficient. \end{inparaenum}
+Thus, within the weights of a properly-trained processor network, we find a polynomial-time combinatorial algorithm that is \begin{inparaenum} \item[(a)] aligned with the computations of the target algorithm; \item[(b)] operates by matrix multiplications, hence natively admits useful gradients; \item[(c)] operates over high-dimensional latent spaces and hence may be more data efficient. \end{inparaenum}

-Such a processor thus seems to be a perfect component in a neural end-to-end pipeline which goes straight from raw inputs to general outputs.
-The general procedure for applying an algorithm $A$ (which admits abstract inputs $\bar{x}$) to raw inputs $x$ is as follows (see Figure \ref{algo_pipe}): \begin{enumerate} \item Learn an algorithmic reasoner for $A$, on synthetically generated inputs, $\bar{x}$, using the encode-process-decode pipeline.
+Such a processor thus seems to be a perfect component in a neural end-to-end pipeline that goes straight from raw inputs to general outputs.
+The general procedure for applying an algorithm $A$ (that admits abstract inputs $\bar{x}$) to raw inputs $x$ is as follows (see Figure \ref{algo_pipe}): \begin{enumerate} \item Learn an algorithmic reasoner for $A$, on generated abstract inputs, $\bar{x}$, using the encode-process-decode pipeline.
 This yields functions $f, P, g$ such that $g(P(f(\bar{x}))) \approx A(\bar{x})$. \item Set up appropriate encoder and decoder neural networks, $\tilde{f}$ and $\tilde{g}$, to process raw data and produce desirable outputs.\footnote{In the case where the desired output is exactly the output of the algorithm, one may set $\tilde{g} = g$ and re-use the decoder.} The encoder should produce embeddings that correspond to the input dimension of $P$, while the decoder should operate over input embeddings that correspond to the output dimension of $P$. \item Swap out $f$ and $g$ for $\tilde{f}$ and $\tilde{g}$, and learn their parameters by gradient descent on any differentiable loss function that compares $\tilde{g}(P(\tilde{f}(x)))$ to ground-truth outputs, $y$.
 The parameters of $P$ should be kept \emph{frozen} throughout this process. \end{enumerate}